How to Grow Basil in Alberta

 You can also reshape Basil by selectively pinching back nodes at various heights.

-To keep Basil growing, don’t let the Basil plant bloom.
 Pinch back the bud stems down to where the first flowers appear on the stem.
-It’s better to pinch it back at the bud stage so as not to waste the Basil plant’s energy on blooming.
-Basil tastes better if you keep it from flowering.
+It’s better to pinch the plant back at the bud stage to prevent the Basil plant from wasting energy on blooming.

 Common Basil Problems & How to Avoid Them